bradgillap/I2C-LCD-Display/README.md

 ***Q:*** I have an older revision of pi with 256mb ram.

-***A:*** You may have to change the i2c_lib.py to use GPIO port 0 instead of the default port 1.
-Make sure to delete any previous compiled pyc files from the directory _rm *.pyc_
+***A:*** You may have to change the i2c_lib.py to use GPIO port 0 instead of the default port 1.See line 5 in the i2c_lib.py file.
+Make sure to delete any previous compiled pyc files from the directory _rm *.pyc_ before you try again.